yasmro/ownsite-2025/src/pages/about.md

 layout: ../layouts/VanillaLayout.astro
 title: About
 author: Yu Ohno
-description: Here is my introdcution.
+description: Here is my introduction.
 ---

 # About